 5. Contracts to be Reviewed by the Office of the General Counsel

 In addition to the reviews required in the Schedule of Review and Signing Authority for Contractual Obligations, the Office of the General Counsel shall review:

 If a contract signing authority is uncertain regarding any contract provision, he/she should seek legal advice from the Office of the General Counsel.

-The Office of the General Counsel will consult other Units, such as Enterprise Risk Management, Information Access & Privacy Protection (IAPP), Health & Safety, as appropriate.
+The Office of the General Counsel will consult other Units, such as Office of the Chief Risk Officer, Information Access & Privacy Protection (IAPP), as appropriate.

 6. Standard, Recurring Contracts

 Where a type of contract has been previously approved for use by the Office of the General Counsel, no additional legal advice from the Office is required.
 However, those with contracting authority should consult the Office of the General Counsel where they wish to amend a term or condition in such contracts.
 Standard contracts, or contractual terms, adopted for one specific use should never be amended, or terms of one such contract transferred to a different contractual area, without express agreement of the Office of the General Counsel.

 7.1 Where a contract is presented to the signing authority for execution, it shall include the Contract Administration Transmittal Summary Form, including a brief description of the contract and signature indicating that the appropriate reviews have been completed.